nasa/cumulus-docs/docs/docker.md

 # Dockerizing Data Processing

 The software used for processing data amongst DAAC's is developed in a variety of languages, and with different sets of dependencies and build environments.
 To standardize processing, Docker allows us to provide an environment (called an image) to meet the needs of any processing software, while running on the kernel of the host server (in this case, an EC2 instance).
-Thi lightweight virtualization does not carry the overhead of any additional VM, providing near-instant startup and the ability run any dockerized process as a command-line call.
+This lightweight virtualization does not carry the overhead of any additional VM, providing near-instant startup and the ability to run any dockerized process as a command-line call.

 ## Using Docker

-Docker iamges are run using the `docker` command and can be used to build a Docker image from a Dockerfile, fetch an existing image from a remote repository, or run an existing image.
+Docker images are run using the `docker` command and can be used to build a Docker image from a Dockerfile, fetch an existing image from a remote repository, or run an existing image.
 In Cumulus, `docker-compose` is used to help developers by making it easy to build images locally and test them.

 To run a command using docker-compose use: